Loading figure…

 Britt supports reducing legal immigration to a sensible level and prioritizing skills and merit over family associations.
 She has also pledged to introduce legislation to prevent birthright citizenship for children of illegal immigrants.

-Katie Britt identifies as pro-life and believes that life begins at conception, equating late-term abortions to murder.
+Katie Britt identifies as pro-life, asserting that life begins at conception and equating late-term abortions to murder.
 She has stated her commitment to uphold the sanctity of life and supports leaving abortion decisions to the states.

-Katie Britt identifies as pro-life and believes that life begins at conception, equating late-term abortions to murder.
+Katie Britt identifies as pro-life, asserting that life begins at conception and equating late-term abortions to murder.
 She has stated her commitment to uphold the sanctity of life and supports leaving abortion decisions to the states.

-Britt opposes gun laws that she believes infringe on the Second Amendment, viewing red flag laws as a gateway to disarmament.
-She emphasizes the importance of the Second Amendment as a protection against government tyranny.
+Britt opposes gun laws that she believes infringe on the Second Amendment, stating that red flag laws are a 'gateway to push [a] disarming agenda.'

-Britt opposes gun laws that she believes infringe on the Second Amendment, viewing red flag laws as a gateway to disarmament.
-She emphasizes the importance of the Second Amendment as a protection against government tyranny.
+Britt opposes gun laws that she believes infringe on the Second Amendment, stating that red flag laws are a 'gateway to push [a] disarming agenda.'

-“I believe Alabamians have a God-given right to bear arms.
-(Aug 2021)”
+“I believe Alabamians have a God-given right to bear arms.”

 Britt has signed a pledge not to support any tax increases and advocates for lower taxes and reduced regulations.
 She opposes higher taxes on corporations and top earners, emphasizing fiscal conservatism.